LucasCosas/workshop-mlops-iot/README.md

 - DATASETFILENAME: "The specific name of the file, e.g 'file.csv' "
 - AMLDATASTORE: "The name of the Datastore do be registered in AML, e.g 'BlobDataStore' "
 - ENVNAME: "The Environment name for the specific model registered at AML (or to be registered)"
-- MODELNAME: "the name of the model you'll register in AML"
+- MODELNAME: "the name of the model you'll register in AML e.g 'iot_model' "
 - PIPELINENAME: "Name of the pipeline we'll experiment in AML, e.g 'IoT-Pipeline' "
 - STORAGENAME: "Name of the storage account created previously"
 - CONTAINERNAME: "Name of the container which contains the dataset"